Find Your Local Branch

 |Hants & Surrey||8th||12th ❇️||12th ❇️|

 |Reading & District||12th||9th and 28th|

 Ah but this isn’t just a list; because if you click on any branch name in the first column you can visit them, or at least their virtual form, via their web page/s.
 These have extra information – meeting places and times, local card-related news, and a contact phone or email where enquiries can be made about joining, or simply visiting that branch.

-At all events you will find lots of cards and local collectors, each one of whom is a prospective new friend.
-Some of these meetings may just be an informal gathering for a few hours – whilst others (marked on our calendar with asterisks) are special events with dealers, displays, and/or auctions; and sometimes they last all day!
+At all events you will find lots of cards, and card collectors.
+Some meetings are simply an informal gathering for a few hours – others (marked on our calendar with asterisks) are special events with dealers, displays, and/or auctions; and sometimes they last all day!

 The following weblinks will whisk you to our Overseas Branches.
 Whilst travelling there in person may not be possible, a virtual visit can still be entertaining

 Our two Antipodean Associates